12 people are interested

-I need a volunteer or two to help mow our trails.
+I need a few volunteers to help mow our trails.
 I have a walk behind brush hog and weed whacker you can use.
 Trails need to be mowed once a month or so.

 About Friends of Hopewell Valley Open Space